airframa/flowvis-3d/README.md

 - Automatically upload either the registered data or the input mesh (according to the user preference) to a predefined sandbox location for sharing and comparison with the available CFD data.

+## Future Functionalities

 🚧 **Work in Progress**: Application currently under development.
 Further functionalities will be added soon.

-## Future Functionalities
+The coming features will include:

 ### 1. Preprocessing
 The preprocessing functionality will include: